A Unifying Perspective on Multi-Calibration: Game Dynamics for Multi-Objective Learning: Introduction

 \section{Introduction}

-In recent years, multi-calibration has emerged as a powerful tool for addressing fairness considerations in machine learning.
-Founded on the principle of calibrated forecasting~\cite{dawid1982well,foster1998asymptotic}---which requires that among instances that are assigned prediction probability $h(x)=v$, a fraction $v$ of those instances demonstrate a positive outcome---multi-calibration seeks to provide calibration guarantees at finer and richer levels of decision making.
-These include the multi-calibration notion of~\citet{hebert-johnsonMulticalibrationCalibrationComputationallyIdentifiable2018} that additionally seeks calibration across large and possibly overlapping collection of sub-populations, the multi-class multi-calibration notion of~\citet{gopalanLowDegreeMulticalibration2022} that considers calibration for predictors with rich label sets, and the moment multi-calibration notion of~\citet{jungMomentMulticalibrationUncertainty2021} that in addition to average outcome seeks calibrated estimates of higher moments.
-Addressing these additional considerations in calibration has contributed to the versatility of multi-calibration and its connections to fairness, robust accuracy guarantees, computational indistinguishability, and conformal predictions~\citep{hebert-johnsonMulticalibrationCalibrationComputationallyIdentifiable2018,jungMomentMulticalibrationUncertainty2021,gopalanOmnipredictors2022,guptaOnlineMultivalidLearning2022,dworkOutcomeIndistinguishability2021}.
+Multicalibration has emerged as a powerful tool for addressing fairness considerations and other resource allocation issues in machine learning.
+Based on calibrated forecasting~\cite{dawid1982well,foster1998asymptotic}---which requires that among instances $x$ on which a predictor $h$ predicts the probability $h(x)=v$, a fraction $v$ truly have a positive outcome---multicalibration yields more fine-grained guarantees by seeking calibration across large and possibly overlapping collections of sub-populations~\cite{hebert-johnsonMulticalibrationCalibrationComputationallyIdentifiable2018}.
+Multicalibration has been studied in numerous settings, including those with rich label sets (multi-class multicalibration \cite{gopalanLowDegreeMulticalibration2022}), adversarial rather than stochastic data (online multicalibration \cite{guptaOnlineMultivalidLearning2022}), and problems where no Bayes classifier exists (agnostic multicalibration \cite{shabatSampleComplexityUniform2020}).
+The concept of multicalibration has also been applied to the estimation of other quantities, such as higher moments \cite{jungMomentMulticalibrationUncertainty2021}, and been strengthened in various ways, such as providing conditional guarantees \cite{bastaniPracticalAdversarialMultivalid2022}.

-This development of new applications and variants of multi-calibration has introduced a plethora of algorithms---with an accompanying lack of clarity as to which algorithms are appropriate for which problem settings, particularly novel problem settings that have emerged recently.
-There have been promising attempts to unify these approaches, such as outcome indistinguishability~\citep{dworkOutcomeIndistinguishability2021}, but they have had limited success in providing a simple overarching conceptual framework that can capture the diverse needs of calibration.
-In this paper, we tackle this challenge head-on, developing a basic and versatile algorithmic framework that guides the design of simple and efficient multi-calibrated learning algorithms for a wide range of increasingly specialized and diverse considerations in calibration.
+Multicalibration's versatility has led to the development of numerous specialized algorithms, each tailored to a unique multicalibration problem and requiring its own individualized analysis.
+Promising attempts to provide an overarching conceptual framework for multicalibration, such as outcome indistinguishability~\citep{dwork_outcome_2021}, have had limited success in unifying these various algorithms.
+In this paper, we tackle this challenge, developing \emph{a general-purpose algorithmic framework to guide the design of multicalibrated learning algorithms for a wide range of settings and considerations.}